-Warning British travellers travelling to Florida over the next couple of days, the British FCO, said: “Hurricane Hermine is forecast to bring strong winds, including sporadic tornadoes, heavy rain, hazardous sea conditions and flooding to Florida from Friday 2 September, and to Georgia, South and North Carolina thereafter.
+Warning British travellers travelling to Florida over the next couple of days, the British FCDO, said: “Hurricane Hermine is forecast to bring strong winds, including sporadic tornadoes, heavy rain, hazardous sea conditions and flooding to Florida from Friday 2 September, and to Georgia, South and North Carolina thereafter.

 “You should monitor the progress of approaching storms and follow the instructions issued by the local authorities, including any evacuation orders.”